masteringmodernpayments/book/_builds.md

 * Use a Rails app that includes the sales engine to actually sell access to the guide
 * App deploy checks out the latest version of the guide, does document conversion on the fly
-* Customers get an email with no-login links to download (actually generate) the book as well as a link to create a login
+* Customers get an email with no-login links to download (actually generate) the book as well as a link to create a login to the site for searchable access and updates